School Health Services

 Grades 4K and younger - Three (3) doses of any combination of oral or inactivated polio vaccine

-Haemophilus influenza Type b (Hib)
+Haemophilus influenzae Type b (Hib)

 Grades 4K and younger - Current, age-appropriate Hib vaccination according to the currently published Immunization schedule